-Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILIT IES AND SER VICES Educational and Cultural Facilities 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-The proposed project activities will occur on private land and will not contribute to any change in educational or cultural facilities or affect access to or capacity of educational or cultural facilities.
-Commercial Facilities 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-The proposed project will increase agricultural production, resulting in a net positive impact to the applicant's farm commercial output and a positive benefit to surrounding commercial enterprises who purchase and sell the produce.
-Health Care and Social Services 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-The proposed project activities will occur on private land and will not affect access to or capacity of health care Solid Waste Disposal / Recycling 2 and social services.
-The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
+Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FACILIT IES AND SER VICES Educational and Cultural Facilities 2 The project includes the purchase and installation of a new greenhouse on private land and will not contribute to any change in educational or cultural facilities or affect access to or capacity of educational or cultural facilities.
+Commercial Facilities 2 The project includes the purchase and installation of a new greenhouse.
+The proposed project will increase agricultural production, resulting in a net positive impact to the applicant's farm commercial output and a positive benefit to surrounding commercial enterprises who purchase and sell the produce; however, the project will not put undue pressure on commercial facilities.
+Health Care and Social Services 2 The project includes the purchase and installation of a new greenhouse on private land and will not affect access to or capacity of health care and social services.

+Solid Waste Disposal / Recycling 2 The project includes the purchase and installation of a new greenhouse.
 The proposed project may cause an increase in short-term generation of solid waste during construction.
 All construction debris will be disposed of at the proper facilities for the debris type (i.e. construction waste).
 The project will not contribute to long-term needs or changes to solid waste disposal and recycling.
-Wastewater / Sanitary Sewers 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-Sewage and wastewater will not be generated from the project.
-The project will not produce any noxious odors affecting quality of life for nearby residents.
+Wastewater / Sanitary Sewers 2 The purchase and installation of a new greenhouse is not expected to result in significant changes in wastewater or sanitary sewer generation.
+Sewage will not be generated from the project.
 No new wastewater or sanitary sewer connections are required for this project.
-Water Supply 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-The proposed project activities are not expected to result in significant changes to water supply.
-The property has water hook ups.
-The basic Greenery Farm in the City greenhouse model contains a 110-gallon main tank and a 38-gallon seedling tank and operates on approximately 5 gallons of water per day.
-Public Safety - Police, Fire and Emergency Medical 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-The proposed project activities will occur on private land and will not affect public safety concerns such as police, fire, and emergency medical services.
-Parks, Open Space and Recreation 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-The proposed project activities will occur on private land and will not result in any changes to access or use of parks, open space, and recreation areas.
-Transportation and Accessibility 2 The proposed project includes the purchase of a freight container to be transformed into a vertical greenhouse and the installation of electricity and water.
-The project activities will occur on private land and have no relation to transportation services.
-The proposed activities will not result in any changes in transportation and accessibility.
+The installation of a new greenhouse will not result in any changes to the property's current wastewater or sanitary sewer use.
+No wastewater or sewage utilities will be installed or connected to this project.
+Only potable water will be used to irrigate the greenhouse.
+The use of fertilizer or pesticides are controlled by local and territorial regulations and are consistent with the current land use.
+Water Supply 2 The proposed purchase and installation of a greenhouse is not expected to result in significant changes to water supply.
+The greenhouse will be connected to municipal water but is not expected to greatly increase water consumption.
+The Farm in the City containers are very efficient and use 90% less water than traditional methods of farming.
+The applicant should obtain authorization from PRASA or AAA prior to expanding the connections.
+Public Safety - Police, Fire and Emergency Medical 2 The proposed purchase and installation of a greenhouse will occur on private land and will not affect public safety concerns such as police, fire, and emergency medical services.
+Parks, Open Space and Recreation 2 The proposed purchase and installation of a greenhouse will occur on private land and will not result in any changes to access or use of parks, open space, and recreation areas.
+Transportation and Accessibility 2 The proposed purchase and installation of a greenhouse will occur on private land and have no relation to transportation services.
+The proposed transportation and accessibility.